How to Organize Your Bedroom: 30 Ways to Transform Your Space

 - Clothing Dressers: Sort through every drawer.
 Fold and organize what you’re keeping, and remove anything that’s worn out, unused, or no longer suits you.

-- Night Stand: Clear out random cords, books you’re no longer reading, trash, and anything else that doesn’t contribute to a neat drawer.
+- Nightstand: Clear out random cords, books you’re no longer reading, trash, and anything else that doesn’t contribute to a neat drawer.

 - Under the Bed: This space often becomes a catch-all for forgotten items.
 Pull everything out and only keep what’s useful and intentionally stored.